 - Next to the asset name you want to scan, click the icon and select Authenticated Scan to directly start the asset scan.
 If the option is not enabled, you will need to add a credential, see Managing Credentials in USM Anywhere.

-A green message displays in the upper side of the page to inform you that the authenticated scan is in progress.
+A message displays at the top of the page to inform you that the authenticated scan is in progress.